oz123/awesome-c/README.md

 ## Utilities ##

-This is a 'catch-all' category for anything that doesn't fit well anywhere else.
+A 'catch-all' category for anything that doesn't fit well anywhere else.

 * [ApeTagLibs][345] - A library for working with APEv2 tags.
 [MIT][11].
 * [argparse][413] - A command-line argument parsing library, inspired by